-Persons in possession of a BSc degree in a different subject can also be accepted into the MScSoft study programme based on a decision of the Faculty of Science.
-The admission decision is made individually for each case and can require, to remedy knowledge gaps, a Pre-Master programme preparing admission into the MScSoft or an Additional-Master programme to be accomplished in parallel to the MScSoft programme.
+Persons in possession of a BSc degree in a different subject can also be accepted into the MScSoft study programme based on a decision of the Faculty of Science and Medicine.
+The admission decision is made individually for each case and can require, to remedy knowledge gaps, a Pre-Master programme preparing admission into the MScSoft or an Complementary Master programme to be accomplished in parallel to the MScSoft programme.
 The number of students is limited and admittance to the MScSoft programme will be subject to a two-stage selection procedure, consisting of a written application followed by an interview.
 The complete procedure is fully described in Section 3 of this document.

-It is strongly recommended to students in BSc in Chemistry or in Physics of the University of Fribourg to choose the minor ("branche complémentaire"/ "Zusatzfach") in the other respective field (i.e. 30 ECTS physics in the BSc in Chemistry, 30 ECTS chemistry for students of BSc in Physics).
+It is strongly recommended to students in BSc in Chemistry or in Physics of the University of Fribourg to choose the minor ("branche complémentaire"/ "Zusatzfach") in the other respective field, i.e. Minor in Physics (30 ECTS credits) for the BSc in Chemistry, Minor in Chemistry (30 ECTS credits) for the BSc in Physics).